NFL 'Sunday Ticket' headed to YouTube beginning next season - WHIZ News

 Fans will have to Google it beginning next season if they want to access the NFL’s “Sunday Ticket” package.

-The NFL announced a multiyear agreement on Thursday for Google to distribute the package of out-of-market Sunday afternoon games on YouTube TV and YouTube Primetime Channels.
+The NFL announced an agreement on Thursday for Google to distribute the package of out-of-market Sunday afternoon games on YouTube TV and YouTube Primetime Channels.

-The NFL was seeking $2.5 billion per season for the package, which has been on DirecTV since 1994.
+The seven-year deal is worth a little more than $2 billion per season.
+The package has been on DirecTV since 1994.
 The satellite provider has paid $1.5 billion per year on an eight-year contract that expires at the end of this season.

+The NFL had been seeking $2.5 billion per season for the package.
+It could still reach that total since the league retains commercial rights to bars and restaurants and is in the midst of selling those rights.

 Commissioner Roger Goodell said during an interview with CNBC over the summer that the next move for “Sunday Ticket” would be to a streaming service because that would be the best option for fans.